tergav17/i281-dev/as/README.md

 - Hexadecimal (`0x00, 0h00, 00x, 00h`)
 - Octal (`0o00, 00o`)
 - Binary (`0b00, 00b`)

+The special value `@` can be used to return the current address of assembly.

 ## Known Bugs
 The string and char tokenization has some issues.
 Any whitespace after the initial `'` or `"` will be ignored.